 Hardness

 Although some could argue each court may have their distinctive advantages there is one concrete difference which no other court shares.
 Red Oak has a Janka hardness rating of 1290 while Maple has a hardness of 1450.
-How these ratings are determined is by seeing how much pressure is needed to push a .444 inch steel ball halfway through the surface of the wood.
+These ratings are determined by seeing how much pressure is needed to push a .444-inch steel ball halfway through the surface of the wood.

 This difference makes Maple 12% harder than its Red Oak counterpart.
 When a ball bounces it loses some of its momentum to the floor by transferring a portion of its energy.
 Bouncing on a softer surface requires more energy to retain the same height.
 At the highest level where even a fraction of a second makes a huge difference, could the Celtics players simply be more accustomed to Red Oak?